When we went to Hawaii, I was introduced to these. They serve them often in their restaurants with entrees.

 Boil several 2 to 3 pounds of small potatoes till tender, drain.
 Cut open or in halves.

 In a medium size bowl add:

-2 tablespoons butter melted.
 Sprinkle with sea salt and black pepper to taste.
-Toss with some fresh parsley and 1/2 teaspoon garlic powder and 1 teaspoon extra virgin olive oil.
+Toss with some fresh parsley and 3 cloves minced garlic or 1/2 teaspoon garlic powder and 3 tablespoons extra virgin olive oil or butter.
 Serve warm.